Health bytes Brought to you by FSPHealth&Fitness

 Sending Address: If they ask for our address, give them the address <firstname.lastname@example.org>

-Domain: If they need to know the domain we’re mailing from, tell them both of these:
+Domain: If they need to know the domain we’re mailing from, tell them:

 Thank you for whitelisting International Health Bytes E-mails.